smartdev0725/allianceBlockNFTTrading/docs/Glossary.md

 *TGE* or **Token Generation Event** is the blockchain-based transaction that generates a token.
 This is also sometimes called **minting**

 ## Personal Loan
-A *Personal Loan* is one made by an individual *Borrower*.
+A *Personal Loan* is one made by an individual *Seeker*.
 This works similarly to the loans granted by the classic bank institutions:
-1. A person (the *Borrower*) would request financial support to a bank and provide some *Collateral* in exchange for the funds required.
+1. A person (the *Seeker*) would request financial support to a bank and provide some *Collateral* in exchange for the funds required.
 2. The bank would review the case and decide whether or not to grant the request
-3. If granted, the *Borrower* would receive the funds and repay them following a pre-arranged schedule.
+3. If granted, the *Seeker* would receive the funds and repay them following a pre-arranged schedule.

 ## Collateral
-The assets provided by *Borrowers* as a guarantee that they will repay their debt.
+The assets provided by *Seekers* as a guarantee that they will repay their debt.

 ## Escrow
 The [**Escrow Subsystem**](Escrow.md) or **Escrow**, is responsible for handling the funds in the protocol's ecosystem.